score-json/nlohmann_json/TSF/trustable/statements/JLS-44.md

       - "https://github.com/nlohmann/json/blob/develop/.github/CONTRIBUTING.md#reporting-issues"
 ---

-The manual process for reporting bugs in the nlohmann/json library is well defined and documented in the project’s contribution guidelines and bug report template.
+The manual process for reporting bugs in the nlohmann/json library is well defined and documented in the project's contribution guidelines and bug report template.